renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/installation/gitlab.md

   rules:
     - if: '$CI_PIPELINE_SOURCE == "merge_request_event"'
 ```
-This script will run Khulnasoft Merge on every new merge request.
-You can modify the `rules` section to run Khulnasoft Merge on different events.
+This script will run Pr Merge on every new merge request.
+You can modify the `rules` section to run Pr Merge on different events.
-You can also modify the `script` section to run different Khulnasoft Merge commands, or with different parameters by exporting different environment variables.
+You can also modify the `script` section to run different Pr Merge commands, or with different parameters by exporting different environment variables.

 (2) Add the following masked variables to your GitLab repository (CI/CD -> Variables):